sensordeck/atlas-docs/docs/sensor-synchronization.md

 ## Timing Integration Reality

-Not all sensors support deterministic timing control.
+Not all sensors provide the same level of timing visibility or control.

-Atlas is designed to work across real-world heterogeneous sensor stacks.
+In real-world systems, sensor timestamps originate from **different levels of time reliability**.

-### Timing Integration Levels
+### Levels of Time Reliability

-**Hardware-triggered sensors**
+**Hardware-aligned sensors**
-Deterministic timing via PPS or trigger
+Sensors that can directly follow external timing signals (PPS / trigger / sync)
-→ Exact capture alignment under Atlas time authority
+→ Deterministic capture aligned to Atlas time authority

-**Signal-exposed sensors**
+**Signal-observable sensors**
-Alignment via hardware event capture (data-ready, sync lines)
+Sensors exposing timing-related signals (data-ready, sync, cadence)
-→ High-confidence correlation
+→ High-confidence correlation to Atlas timing events

-**USB-based sensors (UVC, depth cameras, etc.)**
-No direct timing control due to internal clocks and USB latency
-→ DSIL performs arrival-time correlation and offset modeling

-**Network-based sensors (Ethernet LiDAR, PTP devices)**
-Independent or distributed time domains
-→ DSIL performs cross-domain correlation and alignment
+**Transport-based sensors**
+Sensors where timing is only visible at data arrival (USB, Ethernet, etc.)
+→ Timing must be inferred and corrected in software

 ---

+Atlas is designed to work across all of these scenarios.

+Instead of requiring all sensors to support hardware triggering, Atlas ensures that:

-Atlas ensures all sensors participate in a **unified system time model**, even when direct timing control is not available.
+> All sensors participate in a **unified system time model**, regardless of their native timing capability.

 ---

 ## How Synchronization Actually Works

 Atlas synchronization is completed through **hardware capture + software alignment**.

+---

 ### Step 1 — Hardware Timing Boundary